Introduction

 Multi-capture

-The layout with 3 pictures is the one classically used by other photobooth softwares, and will be printed as two strips in one print.
+- Collage is portrait; the layout with 3 pictures is the one classically used by other photobooth softwares, and will be printed as two strips in one print.
 These can be cut automatically by supported printers.

 Advanced: manual collage mode

-.
-In the manual collage mode, the user (probably the moderator) is presented with a list of all captured input images, and can create new collages from this material at will.
+This mode is not accessible from the normal usage flow, but can be entered from the menu or by pressing Ctrl+M. In the manual collage mode, the user (probably the moderator) is presented with a list of all captured input images, and can create new collages from this material at will.
 This allows, for example, the creation of multiple collages of the same 4 captures, or the creation of collages of manually shot pictures of the event.

 Now, let’s move on to the getting started page to start capturing!